-The company that started the whole thing, the Solasound company bought us the badass full on fuzz that is the Tonebender and its much overlooked cousin the Coloursound Fuzz – born of the musical history soup of the time, with a handful of UK designers producing so many classic fuzzes.
-Its the fuzzfaces louder big brother who isn’t scared to rip you face off with massive tones.
+This my homage to the company that started the whole thing, Solasound! who bought us the badass full on fuzz that is the ‘Tonebender’ and its much overlooked cousin the ‘Colorsound Fuzz’ – born of the musical history soup of the 60s and 70s, with a handful of UK designers producing so many classic fuzzes.
+Its the fuzzfaces louder big brother who isn’t scared to rip your face off with massive tones.
 One knob, one fuzz.

-My take on this classic uses a BC183L and a BC108 transistor.
+My take on the classic ColorSound one knob fuzz uses a BC183L and BC108 transistors.
 Carefully matched and tuned for a balance between saturation and rich harmonic mid focused content.
 Make no mistake this fuzz takes no prisoners, but has poise with it.

 THESE PEDALS ARE MADE IN BATCHES

 I notify via my newsletter when a new batch is available, so if you are interested join the newsletter to keep upto date.

 I build these fuzz pedals in my garden workshop in Northamptonshire UK.
 This includes drilling, and acid etching my design onto the enclosures, constructing the entire circuit ‘Point to Point’ only using the components, and a phenolic resin support board.
 There’s no printed circuit board or circuit traces to dilute your signal purity.
 I finish the entire pedal to a standard that I think looks as good inside, as it sounds on the outside.
 It might be covered up but when you’re in that moment you KNOW the mojo you have under the hood.